-- 1. The construction, acquisition, or leasing of facilities, including spectrum, land, towers or buildings, used to deploy service at the Broadband Grant Speed to all residential and business customers located within the PFSA and all participating Critical Community Facilities, including the funding for at least two (2) but no more than ten (10) Computer Access Points to be used in the Community Center.
+1. The construction, acquisition, or leasing of facilities, including spectrum, land, towers or buildings, used to deploy service at the Broadband Grant Speed to all residential and business customers located within the PFSA and all participating Critical Community Facilities, including the funding for at least two (2) but no more than ten (10) Computer Access Points to be used in the Community Center.
 Buildings constructed with grant funds must reside on land owned by the applicant.
-Leasing costs will only be covered for a three-year period during the advance of funds period which will be listed in the award documents. - 2.
-The improvement, expansion, construction, or acquisition of a Community Center that is used for providing free access to service at the Broadband Grant Speed, provided that the Community Center is open and accessible to area residents before, during, and after normal working hours and on Saturday or Sunday.
-Working hours are generally understood to be 9-5 and at least 40 hours a week, though the applicant should address the specific needs of their community.
+Leasing costs will only be covered for a three-year period during the advance of funds period which will be listed in the award documents.

+2. The improvement, expansion, construction, or acquisition of a Community Center that is used for providing free access to service at the Broadband Grant Speed, provided that the Community Center is open and accessible to area residents before, during, and after normal working hours and on Saturday or Sunday.
 Grant funds provided for the Community Center shall not exceed the lesser of 10% of the total grant amount requested or \$150,000.
 The costs of the computer access points, their installation, or connection to the broadband system are not included in this limitation.